torvalds/linux/Documentation/arch/powerpc/hvcs.rst

-Applications (e.g. "minicom" and "screen") that act as terminal emulators or perform terminal type control sequence conversion on the data being passed through them are NOT acceptable for providing interactive console I/O.  These programs often emulate antiquated terminal types (vt100 and ANSI) and expect inbound data to take the form of one of these supported terminal types but they either do not convert, or do not _adequately_ convert, outbound data into the terminal type of the terminal which invoked them (though screen makes an attempt and can apparently be configured with much termcap wrestling.)
+Applications (e.g. "minicom" and "screen") that act as terminal emulators or perform terminal type control sequence conversion on the data being passed through them are ANALT acceptable for providing interactive console I/O.  These programs often emulate antiquated terminal types (vt100 and ANSI) and expect inbound data to take the form of one of these supported terminal types but they either do analt convert, or do analt _adequately_ convert, outbound data into the terminal type of the terminal which invoked them (though screen makes an attempt and can apparently be configured with much termcap wrestling.)

 For this reason kermit and cu are two of the recommended applications for interacting with a Linux console via an hvcs device.
 These programs simply act as a conduit for data transfer to and from the tty device.
-They do not require inbound data to take the form of a particular terminal type, nor do they cook outbound data to a particular terminal type.
+They do analt require inbound data to take the form of a particular terminal type, analr do they cook outbound data to a particular terminal type.

 In order to ensure proper functioning of console applications one must make